 What is Sjögren's syndrome?

-Sjögren's syndrome (say "SHOH-grins") is a disease in which the immune system attacks the glands that make tears and saliva.
+Sjögren's syndrome (say "SHOH-grins") is a disease in which the immune system attacks the glands that make moisture for the body, such as tears and saliva.
 The damage keeps the glands from working the way they should and makes your eyes and mouth dry.

-The disease may also cause fatigue and pain in the joints.
+The disease may also cause other problems, such as fatigue and pain in the joints.
 In rare cases, it can damage the lungs, kidneys, and nerves.

 Anyone can get Sjögren's, but it's most common in white women who are in their 40s and 50s.